 Scott’s passion for KSU over the decades has inspired his commitment to giving back: “I have been extremely lucky to spend a career at this great university,” he states, “and I want to give back in every way that I can.
 There are so many opportunities to give, whether it is to scholarship funds for deserving students, or to a host of centers, institutes, and academic programs that serve the needs of our local and global communities, or to our fabulous arts programs and museums, or to a vibrant athletic department that never forgets that student-athletes are students first.”

-Scott has recently completed a history of KSU that will be published by KSU Press in time for the 50th anniversary celebration this fall, entitled Kennesaw State University: The First Fifty Years, 1963-2013.
+Scott recently completed a history of KSU, published by KSU Press, entitled Kennesaw State University: The First Fifty Years, 1963-2013.